docsforadobe/after-effects-scripting-guide/docs/general/application.md

 - `SOFTWARE`

 **Example**
-The following sample code checks the current computer’s available GPU acceleration types, and sets it to Metal if available.
+The following sample code checks the current computer's available GPU acceleration types, and sets it to Metal if available.

 ```javascript
 // app.availableGPUAccelTypes returns GPU acceleration types available on the current system.